Eduard Schmid: Achievements

 Schmid's tenure was marked by efforts to improve the electricity and water supply.
 The further expansion of the middle Isar for energy production was initiated by him.
 Through the purchases of land areas in the source well area of the Taubenberg he secured Munich's water supply.
 Other major projects which he promoted or initiated were the tram workshop in Perlach and the St. Joseph retirement home in Mittersendling.

 Inflation and arrests by the SA

 Two unpleasant historical events happened during Schmid’s term in office.
 In 1923, due to the general economic crisis, the sharp decline in the value of money, resulting in inflation.
 Because of this many citizens were deprived of their last savings, causing many to fall into a state of misery and despair.
 The second event was the Beer Hall Putsch in 1923.
-Schmid was an important democrat and opponent of Adolf Hitler.
+Schmid was an important social democrat and opponent of Adolf Hitler.
 On 9 November 1923, he was arrested during the putsch by the SA and barely escaped death by hanging.